WaltBernalM/gym-guru-connect-server/README.md

 In order to access to the API you need to an authenticated user.
 All the Ids used must be _id from a MongoDB connection.

+I've added new endpoints where you can handle your own excercise plans, they follow the pattern of -user.
+This new endpoints are intended to work with Bearer tokens and local storage, so the security locks will be downgraded.
+Nevertheless, I suggest to use this with Mobile Applications instead of Web Applications.

 The application is divided in two main endpoints .
 ```
 /auth